12 Outstanding Creative Outlets for Non-Creative Adults

 Give yourself complete freedom.
 You don’t have to learn how to read music.
 You don’t even have to learn how to play a specific instrument unless you really want to.

-Practice on something like a digital keyboard that records you music, or even a simple acoustic guitar played where nobody will ever hear.
+Practice on something like a digital keyboard that records your music, or even a simple acoustic guitar played where nobody will ever hear.
 Record your sessions, not to see if you ‘improve’ as time goes on, but to inspire your future creative works.

 10. Cooking